IgniteUI/help-topics/topics/02_Controls/igGrid/04_igGrid_Developing_ASP_NET_MVC_Applications_with_igGrid.md

 <script type="text/javascript" src="infragistics.core.js"></script>
 <script type="text/javascript" src="infragistics.lob.js"></script>
 ```
-> **Note**: Due to the nature of how the Ignite UI MVC Helpers operate, you must include references to jQuery, jQuery UI and Ignite UI at the top of the page.
+> **Note**: Due to the nature of how the %%ProductName%% MVC Helpers operate, you must include references to jQuery, jQuery UI and %%ProductName%% at the top of the page.

 ## <a id="syntax-variations"></a>Syntax Variations
-When using the Ignite UI MVC Helpers, there are a few different parts that compose a page that are relevant to using the igGrid.
-As a page is requested, Model data is collected in the Controller and passed to the View so the Ignite UI MVC Helpers can render the control on the page.
+When using the %%ProductName%% MVC Helpers, there are a few different parts that compose a page that are relevant to using the igGrid.
+As a page is requested, Model data is collected in the Controller and passed to the View so the %%ProductName%% MVC Helpers can render the control on the page.
 In the Controller, you can choose to either pass data directly to the view in the form of an `IQueryable<T>` collection, or pass an instance of the `Infragistics.Web.Mvc.GridModel` class.

 > **Note**: The igGrid MVC Helper data source uses LINQ and therefore only accepts instances of `IQueryable<T>`.
 Even when you opt to use the `GridModel` you will explicitly set the `DataSource` property which requires an instance of `IQueryable<T>` .